-Welcome to EAL Made Easy where we will discuss EAL pedagogy and all the sanity-saving snippets of wisdom, humour and damn good teaching that I have collected over 17 years of teaching in challenging schools.
+Welcome to EAL Made Easy!
+Join our discussion of EAL pedagogy and all the sanity-saving snippets of wisdom, humour and awesome teaching collected in 18 years’ teaching in challenging schools!
+Read on…

 The good news?
 That student represents an opportunity for you to look at your lessons and your planning from a different perspective, one that will help all your students and make you a better teacher.
 MFL teachers do this automatically.
 Do you accept the challenge?
 Of course you do!
 Read on.